Linking Undergraduates to Environmental Careers:

-Pacific Internship Programs for Exploring Science (PIPES) is an umbrella program for several internship opportunities.
-The Micronesia & American Samoa Student Internship Program began in 1994, and placed students going to school in Hawai'i and on the mainland in internship opportunities back on their home islands.
-The University of Hawai'i Hawaiian Internship Program (UH-HIP) was developed in 1997 in response to the observed lack of local representation within Hawaii’s conservation work force, in particular that of Native Hawaiian community members.
-In 2002, the University of Hawaii at Hilo was awarded a National Science Foundation (NSF) grant for a Research Experience for Undergraduates (REU) Program which enabled us to further expand our internship opportunities.
-Today, PIPES offers many undergraduate summer internship opportunities across the islands of Hawai‘i and the Pacific.
+Pacific Internship Programs for Exploring Science (PIPES) is an umbrella program for several internship opportunities, located in the University of Hawaiʻi at Hilo's Office of Research and Community Partnerships.
+The Micronesia & American Samoa Student Internship Program (MASSIP) began in 1994, and placed island students going to school in Hawaiʻi and on the mainland in internship opportunities back on their home islands.
+The University of Hawaiʻi Hawaiian Internship Program (UH-HIP) was developed in 1997 using a similar model in response to the observed lack of local representation within Hawaiʻi’s conservation work force, in particular that of Native Hawaiian community members.
+Since 2002, the University of Hawaiʻi at Hilo has run a National Science Foundation (NSF) funded Research Experience for Undergraduates (REU) Program, which enabled us to further expand our internship opportunities.
+Today, PIPES offers many undergraduate summer internship opportunities across the islands of Hawaiʻi and the Pacific.

-PIPES coordinates four different internship programs.
+PIPES coordinates three different internship programs.
 The programs are:

 - Research Experience for Undergraduates (REU)